Wendell Rodricks: Activism

-Reception

-In December 2016, Rodricks displayed his collection of the history of Goan costumes at the Serendipity Arts Festival.
-However, Goa University's professor and head of the history department Dr. Pratima Kamat pointed out historical inaccuracies in the text displayed alongside the exhibits.

-In 2018, Rodricks accused Payal Khandwala, whom he had previously mentored, of copying his technique of pleating the fabric.

 Personal life

 Rodricks was actively homosexual since he was 19 years old, and formalized his relationship with a wealthy French businessman named Jerome Marrel in a Civil solidarity pact in Paris in 2002.
 He had met Marrel in Oman through a friend who set them up while Rodricks was working there for the Royal Oman Police (ROP) Officers Club in 1983.
 Rodricks credited Marrel for his success as a fashion designer, in his autobiography, The Green Room.
 They both loved travelling and had visited over 150 countries together.

 Rodricks lived and worked in Bombay (Mumbai) until the 1993 Bombay bombings, following which he moved with his partner Marrell and their pet dogs to his ancestral village of Colvale in Goa.
 He donated towards the improvement of the village and started a scholarship for the toppers of the schools of the village, in memory of his parents.

-Rodricks was raised Roman Catholic, but his same-sex relationship incurred automatic excommunication.
+Rodricks was Roman Catholic, and a founding member and prominent activist of the LGBT Catholic advocacy group Rainbow Catholics India.

 He was the godfather of Arhaan Khan, the son of the film-maker Arbaaz Khan and his ex-wife Malaika Arora.
 Rodricks played a large role in forming the career of Arora and remained close to her and her family.